-- a. analyse and evaluate the key types of business risks using relevant quantitative and qualitative data and assess their implications within a given scenario, for business strategy and corporate reporting disclosures; - b. advise on the risks involved in business and organisational plans and show how these risks can be managed by assurance procedures and other forms of risk mitigation; - c. explain the responsibility of those charged with governance for managing risk and assess the role of assurance in risk mitigation; - d. assess the impact of risk on a variety of stakeholders; - e. explain and assess the various steps involved in constructing a business risk management plan, by establishing context, identifying risks and the assessment and quantification of risk;
+- analyse and evaluate the key types of business risks using relevant quantitative and qualitative data and assess their implications within a given scenario, for business strategy and corporate reporting disclosures; - b. advise on the risks involved in business and organisational plans and show how these risks can be managed by assurance procedures and other forms of risk mitigation, including managing the strategic, operating and financial risks arising from climate change;

-- f. evaluate and explain the limitations of business risk management; - g. assess and explain enterprise risk management, evaluating its framework and its benefits; and analyse, structure and assimilate data provided to evaluate business risks under a range of complex scenarios using appropriate statistical and data analysis tools, recognising various types of data bias in a variety of scenarios.
+- c. explain the responsibility of those charged with governance for managing risk and assess the role of assurance in risk mitigation; - d. assess the impact of risk on a variety of stakeholders; - e. explain and assess the various steps involved in constructing a business risk management plan, by establishing context, identifying risks and the assessment and quantification of risk; - f. evaluate and explain the limitations of business risk management; - g. assess and explain enterprise risk management, evaluating its framework and its benefits; and analyse, structure and assimilate data provided to evaluate business risks under a range of complex scenarios using appropriate statistical and data analysis tools, recognising various types of data bias in a variety of scenarios.